Frequently Asked Questions

 3. How hard is GCWW water?

 First, let us explain "hard water."
 Calcium and magnesium salts are the minerals in water that are responsible for its hardness.
-Groundwater tends to contain more of these minerals than surface water because they are present in the rocks and aquifer.
+Groundwater tends to contain more of these minerals than surface water because they are present in the rocks and aquifers.
 Miller Plant water has an average hardness of 137 milligrams per liter or 8 grains per gallon.
 Bolton Plant water has an average hardness of 147 milligrams per liter or 9 grains per gallon.
 Hardness does not affect the safety of water.

 4. Why is fluoride added to the water?